Government co-contribution scheme of $1000 or $500

 To get the full government co-contribution, your taxable income must be less than $31,920 for the year and the co-contribution phases out at $61,920.
 To see how the co-contribution tapers off between $31k and $61k, click here.

 You can make personal after-tax contributions any time before the end of the financial year.
-When we lodged the SMSF tax return the tax office will match your non-concessional contribution (after tax contribution) to your taxable income.
+When we lodge the SMSF tax return the tax office will match your non-concessional contribution (after tax contribution) to your taxable income.
 If you are entitled to a co-contribution, based on the criteria as set out above, you will receive a co-contribution cheque from the ATO.

 To see some examples on how this works, see the examples provided by the ATO on the ATO website by clicking here.

 When Superannuation Warehouse handles your SMSF, we can’t see the co-contribution on your personal taxation account.
-You can phone the ATO on 13 10 20 and then do fast code 2 2 2 to go directly to the co-contributions area to follow up on outstanding co-contributions.
+You can call the ATO on 13 10 20 and then do fast code 2 2 2 to go directly to the co-contributions area to follow up on outstanding co-contributions.

 Children in a SMSF receiving the co-contribution